-Warren Draper is the founder and manager of the farm, which is hidden away just off the high street.
+Warren Draper, 50, is the founder and manager of the farm which is hidden away just off the high street.

-He said: “We are a permaculture-based natural ecology.
-We design human food systems which do not damage the local environment.”
+“We design human food systems which do not damage the local ecology.”

-Warren started on his eco journey by protesting against new road schemes, but three years ago decided to set up the Urban Farm in Bentley.
+Warren started on his eco journey by being a road protester but three years ago decided to set up the Urban Farm in Bentley.

-A fast array of species are grown in the garden – too many to count, according to Warren.
+They grow a fast array of species in the garden, too many to count according to Warren.

-In return a range of insects are attracted to the site, notably hundreds of bumble bees which like the Phacelia flowers planted all over the farm.
+Which in return attracts a whole range of insects, noticeably hundreds of bumble bees which are attracted to the Phacelia flowers planted all over the farm.

-Other visitors are the dragonfly nymphs at the pond and the occasional kestrel.
+Other notable visitors are the dragonfly nymphs at the pond and the occasional kestrel.

-As well as his love for nature, Warren, aged 50, wanted to set up the farm to help out the local community.
+As well as his love for nature Warren wanted to set up the farm to help out the local community.

 “It’s an area where it’s easier to buy kebabs not kale.”

-But Warren and his team of volunteers are trying to bring about change.
-One of their initiatives is their ‘wonky veg' boxes.
+But Warren and his team of volunteers are trying to change that, one of their schemes is their wonky veg boxes.

-These are a seasonal offer of rare and unusual plants that aren’t available in supermarkets.
-The profits from these boxes go back into the garden or to providing free boxes for underprivileged members of the community.
+Which are a seasonal offer of rare and unusual plants you can’t find in the local supermarket, the profits from these boxes go back into the garden or to providing free boxes for under privileged members of the community.

-Kevin Rodgers, 37, a co-operator at the farm, joined for the health benefits that being in nature can give.
+Kevin Rodgers, 37, co-operator at the farm joined for the health benefits that being in nature can give.